MOTON FELLOWSHIP PROGRAM

 During the course of the experience, Fellows will perform a variety of administrative, marketing, public relations, strategic planning, program support, and event planning duties within the office.
 The program will include weekly seminars on subjects such as time management, critical thinking, decision making, and personal branding.

-THE PROFILE OF A MOTON FELLOW: Qualified applicants must be a current undergraduate, or a graduate student enrolled as a degree candidate in a College, University or professional school.
+THE PROFILE OF A MOTON FELLOW: Qualified applicants must be a current undergraduate, enrolled as a degree candidate in a College, University or professional school.
 Candidates must have a demonstrated commitment to excellence in academics, proven leadership ability, involvement in extracurricular activities, and a record of community service.